MicrosoftDocs/edge-developer/microsoft-edge/webview2/get-started/hololens2.md

 <!-- ====================================================================== -->
 ## Step 5 - Set up the WebView2 prefab in Unity scene

-Now that the Microsoft Mixed Reality WebView plugin is installed and imported, set up the WebView2 prefab in your Unity scene, as follows:
+Now that the WebView plugin for Unity is installed and imported, set up the WebView2 prefab in your Unity scene, as follows:

 1. In the Unity Editor, navigate to the **Project** window and find the WebView2 prefab by going to `Packages > Microsoft Mixed Reality WebView > Runtime > Prefab`.